-In her diaries, Anne includes facts about her birth in Germany in 1929, as well as details about her family's move to Amsterdam as Hitler came to power, and reflections on hiding with seven other people in a secret annex.
+In her diaries, Anne includes facts about her birth in Germany in 1929, details about her family's move to Amsterdam as Hitler came to power, and reflections on hiding with seven other people in a secret annex.

 While Anne hid away for more than two years, she wrote her most personal thoughts in her diary.
-Her voice as a teenage girl with dreams, crushes, and questions about sexuality left countless readers feeling a close connection.
-Anne's quotes are still beloved today.
-Unfortunately, the ownership of her words continually leads to legal battles over copyright issues.
+Her voice as a teenage girl with dreams, crushes, and questions about sexuality allowed readers to connect with her.
+Anne's quotes are still spoken of today, and the ownership of her words continually leads to legal battles over copyright.
 Many foundations cannot agree on how to best carry on Anne's legacy.

 Anne began writing in her diary as a way to cope with her situation and have a space to share her thoughts without judgment.
 She noted, "My diary and the secrets I share with my friends are none of [my family's] business."

-She began writing in a green and red checkered journal given to her as a gift for her 13th birthday.
+She began writing in a red- and green-checkered journal given to her as a gift for her 13th birthday.
 Once full, she continued in other notebooks.
 Around 1944, the family caught a radio broadcast urging citizens to keep written accounts of happenings during the war.
 Anne decided to turn her diaries into a novel called The Secret Annex.
 She then started a new notebook to polish her previous diary by rewriting and editing it for print.

 A limited number of books were published in 1947.
-Several editions followed, and now there are basically three versions it, which include Anne's original, Anne's working copy, and Otto's published book.
+Several editions followed, and now there are three versions of it, which include Anne's original, Anne's working copy, and Otto's published book.

 In 1998, the director of the Anne Frank Center, Cornelis Suijk, came forward with five loose pages he claimed Otto Frank omitted from Anne's published diary.
 Otto gave them to Sujik for safekeeping before he died.